NathanHowell/spotted-arms/README.md

 - A GitHub App or token able to call the JIT config endpoint with repository admin permissions for Actions runners (or equivalent)

 ## Configuration
 This service intentionally avoids baked‑in defaults.
-Provide configuration via environment variables or GCP metadata.
+Configure it via CLI flags or the corresponding environment variables; when omitted, some values can be discovered from GCP metadata.

 ### Required
-- `PORT` — TCP port for the HTTP server.
+- `PORT` / `--port` — TCP port for the HTTP server.
 Defaults to `3000` if unset.
-- `GITHUB_CREDENTIALS` — JSON document with your GitHub token and webhook secret, for example:
+- `GITHUB_CREDENTIALS` / `--github-credentials` — JSON with your GitHub token and webhook secret, for example:

   ```json
   { "token": "ghp_xxx", "secret": "webhook-shared-secret" }
   ```

-- `INSTANCE_TEMPLATE` — Name of the GCE region instance template to use.
+- `INSTANCE_TEMPLATE` / `--instance-template` — Name of the GCE region instance template to use.

 ### Project/Location
-- Project ID: either `GOOGLE_CLOUD_PROJECT` or `GCP_PROJECT`, or discoverable via the GCE metadata server.
+- Project ID: `--project-id` (preferred) or `GOOGLE_CLOUD_PROJECT`/`GCP_PROJECT`, or discoverable via the GCE metadata server.
 - Zone/Region:
-  - `GOOGLE_CLOUD_ZONE` (e.g., `us-central1-f`), or discoverable via metadata.
+  - Zone: `--zone` or `GOOGLE_CLOUD_ZONE` (e.g., `us-central1-f`).
   - Region is derived from the zone suffix (e.g., `us-central1`).

 ### Telemetry
-- `PROJECT_ID` — If set, used by the Cloud Trace exporter; otherwise falls back to GCP metadata discovery as above.
+- `--telemetry-project-id` / `PROJECT_ID` — Used by the Cloud Trace exporter; otherwise falls back to GCP metadata discovery.

+### Precedence
+- CLI flags override environment variables.
+- If neither flag nor env is set:
+  - Project ID and zone are discovered via the GCP metadata server (on GCE).
+  - Region is derived from the zone (e.g., `us-central1-f` → `us-central1`).
+  - Port defaults to `3000`.

 ### GitHub filtering
 - Jobs must include all required labels to be processed: `linux`, `self-hosted`, `ARM64`.